pylint-dev/pylint/doc/how_tos/custom_checkers.rst

 Finally we'll implement the check.
-We will define a ``visit_return`` function, which is called with a :class:`.astroid.nodes.Return` node.
+We will define a ``visit_return`` function, which is called with an :class:`.astroid.nodes.Return` node.

 .. _astroid_extract_node:
 ..
 TODO We can shorten/remove this bit once astroid has API docs.